 RADM Stephen K. Chadwick, USN (Ret)

-Steve Chadwick is the executive chairman of Prodesco Inc and Secant Medical LLC.
-He joined Prodesco in 1992 as executive vice president and chief operating officer.
+Admiral Chadwick joined Prodesco in 1992 as executive vice president and chief operating officer.
 At that time, Prodesco provided textile-based structures as mission critical components for systems used in chemical and aerospace applications.
-Chadwick was appointed president and CEO of Prodesco in 2001.
+Admiral Chadwick was appointed president and CEO of Prodesco in 2001.

-Chadwick is a graduate of The United States Naval Academy.
+Admiral Chadwick is a graduate of The United States Naval Academy.
 After serving for 28 years as a surface warfare officer, he transferred to the retired list in 1990 from duty as commander of all surface ships based in the mid-Pacific at Pearl Harbor.
-During his active duty career, Chadwick commanded two warships, as well as a Tactical Destroyer Squadron, served on a Naval Advisory Group in Viet Nam and held several major shore commands.
-From 1995 to 1997, Chadwick served as the 71st Commandant of Midshipmen in Annapolis.
+During his active duty career, Admiral Chadwick commanded two warships and a Tactical Destroyer Squadron, served on a Naval Advisory Group in Vietnam and held several major shore commands.
+From 1995 to 1997, he served as the 71st Commandant of Midshipmen in Annapolis.
 His post-graduate educational achievements include a Master of Science degree in material management and transportation management.

-Chadwick’s community service has been a very important component of his post-Navy life.
-He is currently serving on the boards of the Heritage Conservancy and the Doylestown Hospital Foundation.
-Concurrent and recent service to the community includes Bucks County Community College Green Jobs Advisory Committee and the Travis Manion Foundation in Doylestown.
+Admiral Chadwick’s community service has been a very important component of his post-Navy life.
+He is currently serving on the board of the Doylestown Hospital Foundation and the Travis Manion Foundation in Doylestown.
+Recent service to the community includes the Heritage Conservancy Board of Directors and the Bucks County Community College Green Jobs Advisory Committee.
 He was elected president of his Naval Academy class and served in that capacity from 1992 to 1997.
 Additionally, he was the volunteer vice president of annual giving for the Naval Academy Foundation during a period that included a highly successful $225 million capital campaign.

-Steve and Maureen Chadwick have resided in Doylestown since 2000.
+Admiral Chadwick and his wife Maureen have resided in Doylestown since 2000.
 They have three children.
 Daughter Elizabeth Kasemsri is a community volunteer in Lubbock, Texas and the mother of three daughters.
-Son Robert, a Surface Warfare officer who recently commanded the guided missile destroyer ROOSEVELT makes his home in Jacksonville, Florida and is the father of two daughters.
-Son Jonathan is a Navy physician specializing in head and neck surgery and is the father of three sons and one daughter.
+Son Robert, a Surface Warfare officer who recently commanded the guided missile destroyer ROOSEVELT, makes his home in Jacksonville, Florida and is the father of two daughters.
+Son Jonathan, a Navy physician specializing in head and neck surgery, is the father of three sons and one daughter.
 They live in the Norfolk, Virginia area.
 Both sons are Naval Academy graduates.